renatillas/clockwork/README.md

   let now = ...

-  /// Here we calculate the next occurrence of the cron schedule after the given timestamp. clockwork.next_occurrence(given: cron, from: now)
+  // Here we calculate the next occurrence
+  // of the cron schedule after the given timestamp. clockwork.next_occurrence(given: cron, from: now)

+  // Here we schedule a function to be executed given the cron schedule. schedule.configure_logger() schedule.start("my_schedule", cron, fn() { io.println("Hello, world!") }) process.sleep_forever()

 }
 ```